 The municipality of Locmaria-Plouzané still possessed a real treasure a hundred years ago: two exceptional alignments of brilliant quartz blocks almost in line with each other.This superb set of albino menhirs more than 300 m long included about sixty stones that were still glowing with a thousand lights in the sun when an archaeologist, A. Devoir, counted them in 1912.

-Several successive dismantling, in particular during the last reallocation, were right of what could have made Locmaria-Plouzané the Carnac of the Pays d'Iroise.
+Several successive dismantling were right of what could have made Locmaria-Plouzané the Carnac of the Pays d'Iroise.

 What is left of it today ?Not all the stones are gone.One is still in place, curiously protected from the human madness by a tree that clings vigorously to it.Others consolidate the slopes of neighbouring fields or adorn gardens.We invite you to visit these remains.